yabdulle/yabdulle.github.io/index.md

 <img class="profile-picture" src="images/yusuf.png">

 Hey there, welcome!
-I’m a PhD student in the Department of Biostatistics and Health Informatics, part of the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London.
+I’m a PhD student in the Department of Biostatistics and Health Informatics, part of the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London, where I am advised by [Professor Richard Dobson](https://www.kcl.ac.uk/people/richard-dobson), [Dr Alfredo Iacoangeli](https://www.kcl.ac.uk/people/alfredo-iacoangeli), [Professor Honghan Wu](https://www.gla.ac.uk/schools/healthwellbeing/staff/honghanwu/), [Dr Chris Tomlinson](https://profiles.ucl.ac.uk/80245-chris-tomlinson) and [Dr Zhi Yao](https://uk.linkedin.com/in/zhi-yao-a8960412).

+Previously, I've worked both across the academia, public healthcare and the start-up world.
+I completed my MSc in Clinical Neuroscience at the Institute of Neurology at University College London, and my BSc in Biomedical Science at the Univeristy of Brighton.

 ## Research Interest

-Primary Research Area:
-- My PhD thesis is focusing on the development and training of a multimodal AI model to predict individuals at risk of ALS/MND.

-Other Research Areas:
-- 💻 Enhancing Human-Computer Interaction in Medical Imaging: Explored methods for improving chest X-ray analysis by incorporating vision and language models with eye gaze patterns.
-- 🧠 User Experience and Assistive Technologies in Neurodegenerative Diseases: Investigated neck collar preferences and user experiences in motor neuron disease through a survey-based study.
-Explored the suitability of current outcome measures for neck collars in motor neuron disease.
-- 📊 Biomedical Knowledge Curation: Worked on a scoping review to explore the applications of knowledge graphs in biomedical and healthcare sciences.
-Worked on research benchmarking and analyzing in-context learning, fine-tuning, and supervised learning for biomedical knowledge curation, with a focus on chemical entities of biological interest (CHeBI).
+My research focuses on the intersection of machine learning, health informatics, and neurodegenerative diseases.
+Specifically, I aim to use Electronic Health Records (EHRs) and multimodal data to model the onset and progression of Motor Neurone Disease (MND) / Amyotrophic Lateral Sclerosis (ALS).
+My work involves developing computational approaches that integrate diverse data types—including clinical records, imaging, and genetic data—to better understand disease trajectories.
+Broadly, my research seeks to contribute to the early detection, monitoring, and treatment of neurodegenerative diseases through data-driven insights.

+In the past, I have worked on a range of projects at the intersection of technology, healthcare, and user experience.
+This includes contributing to research on improving chest X-ray analysis by combining vision and language models with eye gaze patterns.
+I have also been part of a study exploring neck collar preferences and user experiences in motor neuron disease, looking at how well current outcome measures work for these devices.
+Additionally, I have worked on biomedical knowledge curation, including a scoping review on the use of knowledge graphs in healthcare and benchmarking approaches like in-context learning, fine-tuning, and supervised learning for curating chemical entities of biological interest (ChEBI).

 ## News
 ---
+- **[October 2024]** - Started on the  EPSRC Centre for Doctoral Training in Data-Driven Health (DRIVE-Health) Centre for Doctoral Training.
 - **[October 2024]** - Part of the organising team for the [Foundation Models For Medical Imaging (FOMMIA)](https://sites.google.com/view/miccai-2024-tutorial/home) tutorial at [MICCAI 2024](https://conferences.miccai.org/2024/en/).
 - **[August 2024]** - Presented the work titled **"Benchmarking and Analyzing In-context Learning, Fine-tuning and Supervised Learning for Biomedical Knowledge Curation: a focused study on chemical entities of biological interest"** at the [International Workshop on LLM+KG: Data Management Opportunities in Unifying Large Language Models+Knowledge Graphs ](https://seucoin.github.io/workshop/llmkg/)
-- **[April 2024]** - Preprint titled ["Enhancing Human-Computer Interaction in Chest X-ray Analysis using Vision and Language Model with Eye Gaze Patterns"](https://arxiv.org/abs/2404.02370v1) is released.
-- **[January 2024]** - Paper titled ["Understanding neck collar preferences and user experiences in motor neuron disease: A survey-based study"](https://www.sciencedirect.com/science/article/abs/pii/S1936657424000074?via%3Dihub) is released.
-- **[December 2023]** - Two papers, titled ["Scoping review of knowledge graph applications in biomedical and healthcare sciences"](https://www.medrxiv.org/content/10.1101/2023.12.13.23299844v1) & ["Benchmarking and Analyzing In-context Learning, Fine-tuning and Supervised Learning for Biomedical Knowledge Curation: a focused study on chemical entities of biological interest"](https://arxiv.org/abs/2312.12989) are released on preprint!
-- **[Sep 2023]** - Joined [KnowLab](https://knowlab.github.io/) @ UCL Institute of Health Informatics as a Research Assistant, to work on Knowledge Graphs, GNNs and supervision of students and interns.
-- **[June 2023]** - Participated in poster presentation to the 2nd Symposium on Knowledge Graphs, run by the Alan Turing Knowledge Graph Interest Group on work titled  ["Scoping review of knowledge graph applications in biomedical and healthcare sciences"](https://drive.google.com/file/d/1I1SHUo0CWeGzK3u9HmMitQOEsaD3ngX8/view).
-- **[March 2023]** - Paper titled ["Neck Collar Assessment for People Living With Motor Neuron Disease: Are Current Outcome Measures Suitable?"](https://pubmed.ncbi.nlm.nih.gov/36917160/) is published in JMIR Rehabilitation and Assistive Technologies.